MartinEesmaa/VVCEasy/README.md

 <h1 align="center">VVCEasy by Martin Eesmaa</h1>

-VVCEasy is that you don't have to compile or/and coding to encode VVC (known as Versatile Video Codec).
+VVCEasy provides ready prebuilt VVC (Versatile Video Codec) binaries & players.
 Simple, Easy, Encode and Decode.

-It supports Windows, macOS, Linux, BSD, Android, WebAssembly & Haiku OS for VVCEasy builds.
+Supports Windows, macOS, Linux, BSD, Android, WebAssembly & Haiku OS for VVCEasy builds.

 From October 20, 2021, to June 23, 2022, VVCEasy was in pre-release and construction mode.

 Since June 23, 2022, VVCEasy was initially released at version 1.0.0.

-VVCEasy comes with one easy command, utilizing FFmpeg-VVC, Fraunhofer HHI VVC binaries, uvg266, MPV, LAVFilters, and MPC-HC & MPC-BE, among other features.
+VVCEasy comes with one easy all-in-one for FFmpeg-VVC, Fraunhofer HHI VVC binaries, uvg266, MPV, LAVFilters, and MPC-HC & MPC-BE, among other features.

 Installation: Go to the releases and download the latest version.

-Windows source run (Batch-file) (for encoding/decoding, it needs to be manually edit batchfile to modify video file name): [VVCEasy.bat](VVCEasy.bat)
+Windows source run (Batch-file) (for decoding/encoding, it needs manual edit the batchfile to modify video file name): [VVCEasy.bat](VVCEasy.bat)

 Windows/Mac/Linux source run (C#): Bin/Release or Debug/netX.x/VVCEasy.exe (after building the C# project), which requires VVCEasy.dll to run the console application.